linwoodc3/linwoodc3.github.io/_posts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <br>
 </div>

 A good number of new sources only published one or two stories; this could be for a number of reasons.
-Those producers who don't have many viewers/readers in Vegas would may provide an initial report from a syndicated partner or a precursory update for a national/global audience.
-In another scenario, national/global providers may wait to get resources on site to before starting a heavy reporting line on a remote topic.
-The latter suggests we should expect to see a gradual rise in the number of published reports about the event as more reporters get in place.
-That leads to our next question, which uses time series analysis concepts.
+Those producers who don't have many viewers/readers in Vegas may provide an initial report from a syndicated partner or a precursory update for a national/global audience.
+In another scenario, national/global providers may wait to establish a local presence before increasing coverage.
+The latter suggests we should expect to see a gradual rise in the number of published reports as more reporters get in place.
+That leads to our next series of questions, where our answers leverage time series analysis concepts.

 ### Question 3: What changes did we see in the volume of news reports about the Las Vegas active shooter event?

 Time series is where GDELT data shines.
 GDELT processes data in equally spaced intervals (15 minutes), and we can use an exponentially weighted moving average to look at the volumetric change.
-To improve the validity of the results, we will normalize the count of Las Vegas active shooter news tories in GDELT to the total count of news stories in GDELT for each 15 minute interval.
-As a result, we will see our monitored value as a proporation as opposed to seeing a raw count.
+To improve the validity of the results, we will normalize the count of Las Vegas active shooter news stories in GDELT to the count of all news stories for each 15 minute interval.
+As a result, we will see our monitored value as a proporation as opposed to a raw count.
 For example:
 *  1000 total GDELT events for one 15 minute interval
 *  100 total events in our CAMEO code of interest for the same 15 minute interval
 *  We would just divide 100/1000 to get our normalized value for the 15 minute interval

 Our data is time indexed to Los Angeles time.
-Again, I'm using chained `pandas` operations to simply the code to fewer lines.
+Again, I'm using chained `pandas` operations to simplify the code to fewer lines.
 Here is the code and plot.
 ```python
 import matplotlib.pyplot as plt
 timeseries = pd.concat([vegastimed.set_index(vegastimed.dates.astype('datetime64[ns]')).tz_localize('UTC').tz_convert('America/Los_Angeles').resample('15T')['sourceurl'].count(),vegastimedfil.set_index('zone').resample('15T')['sourceurl'].count()]